Shiraz Naval Minwalla

 Tata Institute of Fundamental Research

-2014 New Horizons Prize in Fundamental Physics
+2014 New Horizons in Physics Prize

 For his pioneering contributions to the study of string theory and quantum field theory; and in particular his work on the connection between the equations of fluid dynamics and Albert Einstein’s equations of general relativity.